Sex Steroid Hormone Biosynthesis and Action

 Osteoporosis:

-Sex steroids act directly on the osteoblasts not only to increase their proliferation and synthesis of collagen in order to keep them in balance with the bone resorbing osteoclasts, but to attenuate the release of cytokine factors that stimulate osteoclasts.
+Estrogen acts directly on osteoblasts to increase their proliferation and to keep them in balance with the bone resorbing osteoclasts, and to attenuate the release of cytokine factors that stimulate osteoclasts.

 Osteoclast: Bone Resorbing